 We recognise that Computing is an integral part of daily life and therefore our aim is to teach our children to be confident, effective and safe users of technology.

 We are passionate about Computing and use mobile technology to engage and excite children across all areas of the curriculum.
-We are well resourced and our children learn using a variety of devices including I-pads, laptops and desktops.
-In 2017 we were lucky enough to have a visit from google expeditions!
+We are well resourced and our children learn using a variety of devices including iPads, laptops and desktops.
+We have also explored virtual reality experiences with Google Expeditions.

 In KS1 children are taught to: